 What is everyone else doing?
 It’s probably a bad idea.

-With that said lets go ahead and explain why you should always ignore the doomsday prophets, a handful of them are intelligent (Roubini for example) but the vast majority do not understand investing and are likely closet losers.
+With that said lets go ahead and explain why you should always ignore the doomsday prophets, a handful of them are intelligent (Roubini for example) but the vast majority do not understand investing.
 This is going to be a rudimentary introduction to dollar cost averaging.

 Buying the S&P 500 Monthly: For this example lets use the 2007 to 2013 time frame (roughly six years – 5.833 years to be exact).
 To make the example difficult, we are going to assume that you started purchasing shares at the peak of the last bull market.
 On June 1, 2007 the market was at 1,536, in addition we will assume that you survived until the market roughly broke even on March 1, 2013 at 1,518.
 This is terrible market timing, you began investing at the peak of the market.
 With that said here are all of the assumptions laid out, again this is assuming your timing was terrible and you bought at the peak and quit at break even.